Nick-Tricks/startElytra/README.md

 # startElytra / SpawnGlide

+## Turns out...
+I'm stupid!
+I didn't edit the source code but just uploaded the build.
+Because I have a new PC the source code has been lost.
 ## A modified version of the plugin start Elytra.
 Changes: I fixed that above height 320 you fall down. and I removed the fall damage with this Elytra.
 IMPORTANT: Damage from flying into a wall has not been removed.

 [![wakatime](https://wakatime.com/badge/user/6dcad35f-5e14-44f1-8e50-62062cfd7011/project/aac88716-7bc5-4587-893c-11ab322437a8.svg)](https://wakatime.com/@Funty) *(monitoring since 05.12.2021)*